LunaY0Yuki/cs124/design.md

 ## Task 4: Rename Item
 ### Design Ideas / Decisions
 Our principle of simplicity applies in renaming the task.
 The inspiration of our design for renaming items comes from iPhone's default Notes app.
-For the Notes app, the user is able to tap on the area that they want to edit and edit the files.
+For the Notes app, the user is able to tap on the area that they want to edit then start editing.
-Similarly, we want the user to tap on a particular item and be able to start editing the item name.
+Similarly, we want the user to tap on a particular item and be able to start editing the item name immediately.

 ![Task 4 - Apple Notes App Inspiration!](/design_files/task4-apple_notes.png "Apple Notes App Inspiration")

 We also considered some alternative designs before deciding on the final one.
-For example, we considered conventional to-do list apps that provide additional options such as having the ability to change due dates or add additional notes to the item (see image below).
-However, that will require us to create a pop-up modal for editing the item, which provides too many additional features that are not essential to our list of tasks.
+For example, we considered the conventional to-do list apps that provide additional options such as having the ability to change due dates or add additional notes to the item (see image below).
+However, that will require us to create a pop-up modal for editing the item, which adds too many additional features that are not essential to our list of tasks.

 ![Task 4 - Alternative Design Inspiration - Edit Options!](/design_files/task4-editor_opts.png "Alternative Design Inspiration - Edit Options")